sphars/resipi/public/recipes/crockpot-chicken-taquitos.md

-# Easy Crockpot Chicken Taquitos
+# Crockpot Chicken Taquitos
+Author: Spencer

-This simple recipe can be thrown together quickly with few ingredients.
+These simple taquitos can be thrown together quickly with few ingredients.

 Serves: 4-6
-Prep Time: 4.5 hours
+Time: 4.5 hours
 Tags: chicken, dinner, crockpot

+## Ingredients
-* 2 chicken breasts
+- 2 chicken breasts
-* 1 package cream cheese
+- 1 package cream cheese
-* 1 packet taco seasoning
+- 1 packet taco seasoning
-* 8 oz shredded cheese
+- 8 oz shredded cheese
-* 10 flour tortillas
+- 10 flour tortillas

+## Directions
 1. Place the chicken breast in the bottom of the crockpot
 2. Cube the cream cheese (about 8 cubes) and place the cubes on top of the chicken
 3. Sprinkle the taco seasoning over the chicken and cream cheese